bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/Development-and-Deployment.md

 ### Framework

+#### TLDR
-- Goals to execute for running the build: `mvn clean install`
+- For running the build and local installation of the framework modules: `mvn clean install`
-- Goals to execute for deploying to the Central Repository: `mvn clean deploy -P release,ossrh`
+- For deploying the framework modules to the Central Repository:
+  - `mvn clean deploy -P release,ossrh`
+  - `mvn clean deploy -P release,ossrh -DskipTests `

+Note: When `SNAPSHOT` prefix is present in the version name, a Snapshot Deployment is performed.
+Otherwise, a Release Deployment is performed and the artifacts must be released manually after review (see [here](https://central.sonatype.org/publish/release/)).

 The Sonatype account details (username + password) for the deployment must be provided to the Maven Sonatype Plugin as used in the project's `pom.xml` file (parent pom).

+#### Requirements

 The Maven GPG plugin is used to sign the components for the deployment.
 It relies on the gpg command being installed: